-As the travel companies comprise of numerous sectors, which often rely on environmental and cultural resources, socially responsible company policies, programs and practices are indispensable to attain sustainable tourism at the local along with the global level.
+As the travel companies comprise numerous sectors, which often rely on environmental and cultural resources, socially responsible company policies, programs and practices are indispensable to attain sustainable tourism at the local along with the global level.

 Since the foundation of the company, Nepal Sanctuary Treks has committed to contributing to society and maintaining a strong bond between the company and the community.
-The company has contributed and initiated numerous programs, including education & health and environment initiatives, various NGO programs, as well as in supporting the destitute children of the society.
+The company has contributed to and initiated numerous programs, including education & health and environment initiatives, various NGO programs, as well as in supporting the destitute children of society.
 Nepal Sanctuary Treks operates Corporate Social Responsibility (CSR ) in an economically, socially, and environmentally sustainable manner.

 We see great significance in giving to the community in which we work and we also recognize that the prosperity of our society is important to us.
-NST believes that every little contribution and support can be a crucial change in society, environment, and life of people.
+NST believes that every little contribution and support can be a crucial change in society, the environment, and life of people.

-In terms of community involvement, Nepal Sanctuary Treks partnered with various NGO’s, and other social initiatives organizations like Doko Recycle, Nobel Compassionate Volunteer (NCV), Katja Foundation and Water Sanitation and Hygiene (WASH)
+In terms of community involvement, Nepal Sanctuary Treks partnered with various NGOs, and other social initiatives organizations like Doko Recycle, Nobel Compassionate Volunteer (NCV), Katja Foundation, and Water Sanitation and Hygiene (WASH)

 1. Distribution of relief materials for Earthquake-stricken people

 Nepal Sanctuary Treks mobilized relief efforts immediately after the devastating earthquake of April 2015.